Purv-26/AIMMS/README.md

 2. **Choose your role** - Admin, Doctor, or Patient
 3. **Navigate to your dashboard** - Each role has specific features
 4. **Use the features** - Each dashboard has different tools and functions

----

-## 📱 **Responsive Design**
-All pages work on:
-- Desktop computers
-- Tablets
-- Mobile phones
-- Different screen sizes

-The design automatically adjusts to fit the screen size being used.